DiomedesAuRaa/azure-terraform-stack/aks/README.md

 - [Terraform](https://www.terraform.io/downloads.html) version `1.x` or higher
 - [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) version `2.x` or higher
 - An Azure account and appropriate permissions (such as Contributor role) in the Azure Subscription where the resources will be deployed
+- An Azure Resource Group where the resources will live.
+Could be done in TF but for a simple AKS build not necessary.

 ### Azure Service Principal (SP) Credentials